Skip to content

 Central London urgently needs a larger skilled workforce to decarbonise its commercial buildings.
 The Skills for a Sustainable Skyline Taskforce will work at pace to identify and bridge skill gaps to ensure that Central London has a globally competitive sustainable commercial built environment which we need to retain our world leading financial and professional services sector.

-The Taskforce will be a three-year project led by the City of London Corporation to boost the supply of skilled workers for sustainable buildings.
+The Taskforce is a three-year project led by the City of London Corporation to boost the supply of skilled workers for sustainable buildings.
 It will bring together employers, training providers and industry bodies from across the commercial built environment sector, as well as national and local government.